adrien-fort/auto-driving-car-simulation/docs/source/setup.rst

 Setup Module
 =================

 The `setup` module provides a script for configuring logging in the Auto Driving Car Simulation.
+This is currently a very basic functionality but this module could be used later on for other technical functionalities (OpenTelemetry, API, ...).

 Functions
 ---------------------

-.. autofunction:: configure_logging
+.. function:: configure_logging

    Configures logging for the simulation.